Denmark Announces Measures To Guard Against Coronavirus Mutation - UrduPoint

 Copenhagen, Nov 5 (UrduPoint / Pakistan Point News - 5th Nov, 2020 ) :Denmark's prime minister announced special restrictions for more than 280,000 people in the north-east of the country on Thursday after a mutated version of the new coronavirus linked to mink farms was found in humans.

+Copenhagen warned that the mutation could threaten the effectiveness of any future vaccine.

-"From tonight, citizens in seven areas of north Jutland are strongly encouraged to stay in their area to prevent the spread of infection," Mette Frederiksen told a news conference, adding that people were urged not to travel there, while bars and restaurants would also shut.
+"From tonight, citizens in seven areas of north Jutland are strongly encouraged to stay in their area to prevent the spread of infection," Mette Frederiksen told a news conference, adding that people were being ordered not to travel there, while bars and restaurants would also shut.

+"We are asking you in north Jutland to do something completely extraordinary," Frederiksen said, talking of a "real closure" of the region.